Corporate Social Responsibility

 Each year, staff members are invited to nominate charities which are meaningful to them.
 This is then put to a company vote and we focus on raising funds for that chosen charity for the rest of the year.
 In addition to ad hoc donations from staff, funds are raised through various events held throughout the year, and staff members are invited to take up voluntary work for the chosen charity.
 Members of staff also raise money through sponsorship for various sporting events.

-Our chosen charity for 2013 is Centrepoint.
+Our chosen charity for 2014 is Whitechapel Mission.